 (e) Without Cause or For Good Reason.
-Upon the termination of Executive's employment hereunder either: (i) by the Company or WEG Without Cause (pursuant to Section 6(d)), or by Executive for Good Reason (pursuant to Section to Section 5(a), (b) or (c) and any other benefits which may be owing to Executive pursuant to any applicable written employee benefit plan or policy of the Company in effect at the time.
+Upon the termination of Executive's employment hereunder either: (i) by the Company or WEG Without Cause (pursuant to Section 6(c)), or by Executive for Good Reason (pursuant to Section 6(c)(i) or (ii)), Executive shall be entitled to (x) an amount equal to 100% of the Annual Base Salary then in effect, less \$185,910.50 ("Severance Compensation"), (y) Base Salary accrued through the date of termination, and (z) unpaid vacation pay, unreimbursed expenses incurred pursuant to Section 5(a), (b) or (c) and any other benefits which may be owing to Executive pursuant to any applicable written employee benefit plan or policy of the Company in effect at the time.
 In addition, upon the occurrence of any such event, all unvested Annual Options shall immediately vest.
 The Severance Compensation shall be payable in a lump sum within ninety (90) days of termination of Executives employment hereunder.